Leaked OnlyFans? How to Get Your Content Removed

 Reality check: Telegram often ignores these entirely.
 No response after 2 weeks is common.
 If you do get action, expect 5-10+ business days.
 Success rate is maybe 40-50% even with a well-written notice.

-Option 2: In-app reporting
+Option 2: in-app reporting

 - Open the channel or chat